Jin Mingri

-Jin Mingri, who is also known as Ezra Jin, is the pastor of Zion Church of Beijing a very influential independent Chinese Christian church in Beijing, China.
-The church started in 2007 and soon grew to over a 1,000 worshipers.
+Jin Mingri, who is also known as Ezra Jin, is the pastor of Zion Church of Beijing, an independent Chinese Christian church in Beijing, China.
+The church started in 2007 and soon grew to over a 1,000 worshippers.
 Journalist Evan Osnos said Jin has a "lively televangelist flair".

 Born in Heilongjiang, he is a Korean ethnic minority in China.
 He is a graduate of Beijing University (BA), Nanjing Union Theological Seminary (MDiv) and Fuller Theological Seminary (DMin).
 Following the 1989 Tiananmen Square protests and massacre, he started attending a Three-Self Patriotic Movement church.
 Within a few months, he became a Christian convert.
 In 2018, the authorities shut down the church and put the pastor under house arrest.
+In October 2025, Jin was detained by Chinese authorities along with more than 20 other members of the Zion Church.